12 Reasons Why You Look Old in Your 20s and 30s [Updated]

 1. Not Enough Cleansing

 The culprit behind ageing your young skin could very well be the very basic skincare regimen you should be doing.
 Your skin is exposed daily to harmful irritants, like pollution, dirt and make-up.
-This is the reason why it is important to regularly cleanse the skin.
+This is why a regular skin cleanse is a must.
 This basic good skin care step gets rid of impurities, dead skin cells and excess oil.

-Moreover, a good cleansing in the morning refreshes the skin and removes toxins eliminated by the skin at night.
-So, wash your face twice a day – once in the morning and once before going to sleep.
-And cleansing with just water is not enough.
-Use non-comedogenic and hypoallergenic facial cleanser.
-Or choose the ones with scrubbing beads so that you cleanse and exfoliate your skin all at once.
+Moreover, a good cleanse in the morning refreshes the skin and removes toxins eliminated by the skin at night.
+Make it a point to wash your face twice a day – once in the morning and once before going to sleep.
+Use a non-comedogenic and hypoallergenic facial cleanser, or choose a product with scrubbing beads so that you cleanse and exfoliate your skin all at once.

 4. Make-up Blunders

-Women, and men sometimes, wear make-up to conceal blemishes and to make themselves look even more attractive.
-But, using the wrong make-up or techniques in applying can actually be the reason why you are looking older than you actually are.
+Women, and men sometimes, wear make-up to conceal blemishes and to make themselves look presentable.
+But, using the wrong products or techniques in applying can actually be the reason why you are looking older than you actually are.
 For one thing, you might be one of those people who puts too much foundation on the face like icing on a cake.
 Always remember that when it comes to make-up, less is better.
 To hide those blemishes, use a concealer first then apply a light layer of foundation to even out your skin tone.

 After your base coat of foundation, use a cream blush instead of a powder to set your make-up.
 Powders tend to settle on your fine lines and wrinkles, making them more obvious.
 As for the eye area, avoid putting black eyeliner below the eye and keep mascara on the top lashes only.
 Wrong eyeliner use will draw attention to your crow’s feet, if any.